 - I overslept and missed my assignment, what do I do?
 What happens to the rest of my assignments?

 - Remember that your commitment to work means that many people are depending on you to be there to perform your assigned task.
 If you don't show up, and did not call the Student Volunteer Office in advance, your assignments may be reassigned to other students at the discretion of the Student Volunteer Coordinator.

 - Am I limited to how many hours I may volunteer in one day?

 - No, you may schedule your time however it works out best for you.
 You are limited to a total of 20 hours for the entire conference.

 - My assigned task ended early, how do I record my hours on the time sheet?

 - If your assigned task ends early, you should report back to the Student Volunteer Office in case you might be needed elsewhere.
 You will be paid based on the assigned hours or actual hours worked, whichever is greater.

 - What does an Alternate do?

-- Alternates may replace students who don't show up or be assigned last minute tasks.
-Alternates will receive a stipend for the hours they are assigned as an Alternate, whether or not they perform an actual work assignment as long as they remain in or near the Student Volunteer Office to accept a work assignment.
+- Alternates may replace students who do not show up or be assigned last minute tasks.
+Alternates will receive a stipend for the hours they are assigned as an Alternate, whether or not they perform an actual work assignment as long as they remain in or near the Student Volunteer Office to accept work assignments.
 Alternates are encouraged to bring course work or reading materials, as there may be idle time.